NoNameSVK123/calculator/README.md

 # calculator
-Easy to use browser calculator
+Easy to use browser calculator.